rorygibson/manager-readme/README.md

 We have 32 pets at last count - this is what happens when you marry a vet.

 I'm originally from a little village called Dollar, near Stirling, in Scotland.
-This means I have an ethnic accent which you Yorkshire types may find hard to understand.
+This means I have a funny accent which you may find hard to understand.
 My accent gets thicker when I (a) have been home on holiday or (b) am very angry.